BTCDecoded/blvm-docs/src/appendices/faq.md

 ### What is Bitcoin Commons?

-Bitcoin Commons is a project that solves Bitcoin's governance asymmetry through two complementary innovations: BLLVM (the technical stack providing mathematical rigor) and Bitcoin Commons (the governance framework providing coordination without civil war).
+Bitcoin Commons is a project that solves Bitcoin's governance asymmetry through two complementary innovations: [BLVM](../introduction.md) (the technical stack providing mathematical rigor) and Bitcoin Commons (the governance framework providing coordination without civil war).
 Together, they enable safe alternative Bitcoin implementations with forkable governance.
+See [Introduction](../introduction.md) and [Governance Overview](../governance/overview.md) for details.

 ### How is this different from Bitcoin Core?

 Bitcoin Core is a single implementation with informal governance.
-Bitcoin Commons provides: (1) BLLVM - Mathematical rigor enabling safe alternatives, (2) Commons - Forkable governance enabling coordination.
+Bitcoin Commons provides: (1) BLVM - Mathematical rigor enabling safe alternatives, (2) Commons - Forkable governance enabling coordination.
 Bitcoin Core has excellent consensus security; Bitcoin Commons adds governance security and implementation diversity.

 ### Is this a fork of Bitcoin?

-No. Neither BLLVM nor Bitcoin Commons forks Bitcoin's blockchain or consensus rules.
-BLLVM provides mathematical specification enabling safe alternative implementations.
+No. Neither BLVM nor Bitcoin Commons forks Bitcoin's blockchain or consensus rules.
+BLVM provides mathematical specification enabling safe alternative implementations.
 Bitcoin Commons provides governance framework enabling coordination.
 Both maintain full Bitcoin consensus compatibility.

 ### Is the system production ready?

 The system is in Phase 1 (Infrastructure Complete).
-All core components of both BLLVM and Bitcoin Commons are implemented, but governance is not yet activated.
+All core components of both BLVM and Bitcoin Commons are implemented, but governance is not yet activated.
 Phase 2 (Governance Activation) will proceed when a suitable cohort of keyholders has been found.
 The system is not yet battle-tested in production.

-### How do BLLVM and Bitcoin Commons work together?
+### How do BLVM and Bitcoin Commons work together?

-BLLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as IR, formal verification passes).
+BLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as IR, formal verification passes).
 Bitcoin Commons provides the governance framework (coordination without civil war).
-The modular architecture is where both meet: BLLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
-You can't have safe alternative implementations without BLLVM's mathematical rigor, and you can't have coordination without Commons' governance framework.
+The modular architecture is where both meet: BLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
+You can't have safe alternative implementations without BLVM's mathematical rigor, and you can't have coordination without Commons' governance framework.

 ### What are the two innovations?

-**BLLVM (Bitcoin Low-Level Virtual Machine)**: Technical innovation providing mathematical rigor through the Orange Paper (mathematical specification), formal verification (Kani proofs), proofs locked to code, and a compiler-like architecture.
+**BLVM (Bitcoin Low-Level Virtual Machine)**: Technical innovation providing mathematical rigor through the [Orange Paper](../reference/orange-paper.md) (mathematical specification), [formal verification](../consensus/formal-verification.md) ([Kani proofs](../consensus/formal-verification.md)), proofs locked to code, and a compiler-like architecture.
 This ensures correctness.
+See [Introduction](../introduction.md) and [Consensus Overview](../consensus/overview.md) for details.

-**Bitcoin Commons (Cryptographic Commons)**: Governance innovation providing forkable governance through Ostrom's principles, cryptographic enforcement, 5-tier governance model, and transparent audit trails.
+**Bitcoin Commons (Cryptographic Commons)**: Governance innovation providing forkable governance through Ostrom's principles, cryptographic enforcement, [5-tier governance model](../governance/layer-tier-model.md), and [transparent audit trails](../governance/audit-trails.md).
 This ensures coordination.
+See [Governance Overview](../governance/overview.md) for details.

 ### What's the relationship between Bitcoin Commons and BTCDecoded?

-Bitcoin Commons is the governance framework; BTCDecoded is the first complete implementation of both innovations (BLLVM + Commons).
-Think of BLLVM as the technical foundation, Bitcoin Commons as the governance constitution, and BTCDecoded as the first "government" built on both.
+Bitcoin Commons is the governance framework; BTCDecoded is the first complete implementation of both innovations (BLVM + Commons).
+Think of BLVM as the technical foundation, Bitcoin Commons as the governance constitution, and BTCDecoded as the first "government" built on both.
 Other implementations can adopt the same framework.

 ### What is Bitcoin Commons (the governance framework)?